KelvinLi2020/P_wiki/FailureDetector-program.md

 	  state Done { }
 }
 ```
 In addition to safety specifications,
-P also allows programmers to express liveness specifications
+P also allows programmers to express liveness specifications,
 such as absence of deadlocks and livelocks in the test program.
 The simplest characterization of a deadlock is a finite execution at the end of which
 no machine is enabled, that is, every machine is either halted or blocked waiting for
 an event.
 However, not all such executions would typically be considered erroneous.
-To further refine the specification of bad behaviors, a liveness monitor allows
+To further refine the specification of bad behaviors, a liveness specification allows
-certain states to be marked as `hot` states; if a monitor is in a `hot` state
+certain states to be marked as `hot` states; if a specification machine is in a `hot` state
 at the end of a deadlock execution, this execution is reported as an error.

-As an example, consider the `Liveness` monitor in the figure above.
+As an example, consider the `Liveness` spec in the figure above.
-This monitor starts in the state `Init` and transitions to state `Wait` upon receiving
+This spec machine starts in the state `Init` and transitions to the state `Wait` upon receiving
 the event `M_START`.
-In the entry function of `Wait`, the machine with the `nodes` variable
+In the entry function of `Wait`, the `nodes` variable is
 initialized to the set of addresses of all `Node` machines in the program.
-Whenever the `Driver` machine receives a `NODE_DOWN` event from the `FailureDetector`
+Whenever a `NODE_DOWN` event from the `FailureDetector`
-machine, it forwards that event to the `Liveness` monitor which then removes
+machine is observed by the spec machine, it removes
-the machine whose failure was detected from the set in `nodes`.
+the machine whose failure was detected from the `nodes` map.
-The monitor exits the hot `Init` state only when all `nodes` becomes empty, i.e.,
+The spec machine exits the hot `Init` state only when the `nodes` map becomes empty, i.e.,
-when the failure of all `Node` machines has been detected.
+when the failures have been detected for all `Node` machines.
-Thus, this monitor expresses the specification that failure of every `Node` machine
+Thus, this spec expresses the property that failure of every `Node` machine
-must be eventually detected, a reasonable expectation since the `Driver` machine
+must be eventually detected.
-sends a `halt` event to every `Node` machine.

 Occasionally, a violation of liveness results not from a deadlock in a finite execution
-but from an infinite execution in which one or more machines each may be taking steps
+but from an infinite execution in which one or more machines may be taking steps
 but program is not making progress as a whole.
-A liveness monitor with hot states specifies such infinite erroneous behaviors also;
+A liveness spec with hot states handles such infinite erroneous behaviors as well;
 an infinite execution is erroneous if
-the monitor is in a hot state infinitely often in the execution.
+the spec machine is in a hot state infinitely often in the execution.
-With only hot states, a monitor can specify "eventually" properties,
+With only hot states, a spec machine can define "eventually" properties,
 i.e., something good happens eventually.
-To generalize liveness monitors to "infinitely-often" properties,
+To generalize liveness specs to "infinitely-often" properties,
 i.e., something good happens repeatedly,
 P supports the notion of `cold` states as well.
-A monitor with both hot and cold states specifies an erroneous infinite execution as one
+A spec machine with both hot and cold states specifies an erroneous infinite execution as the one
 which visits some hot state infinitely often
 and visits cold states only finitely often.

 To understand the meaning of hot and cold states, it is helpful to think
 in terms of the temperature of an execution.
-Every step in the execution at the end of which the liveness monitor is in a hot state
+Every step in the execution at the end of which the liveness spec machine is in a hot state
 increases the temperature of the execution by a small amount.
 Entering a cold state resets the temperature to zero.
 An (infinite) execution is erroneous if its temperature goes to infinity.